List of The Sopranos characters: Furio Giunta

 Furio Giunta is played by Federico Castelluccio.
 Furio is an Italian gangster, referred to as a zip, working for Tony Soprano.
 Furio first appears in Season 2 in "Commendatori" when Tony visits Italy and Furio acts as his interpreter.
 In Italy, Tony negotiates with the Neapolitan Camorra crime boss Annalisa Zucca for Furio to be transferred to New Jersey to work for him as part of an international car theft operation.

 In order to get Furio a visa, Tony initially gets him a job as a mozzarella maker in the Nuovo Vesuvio Restaurant, enticing Artie Bucco with the idea that Tony will pay Furio's salary and he does not have to be on the restaurant's payroll.
 Furio becomes one of Tony's most feared enforcers, intimidating and beating up multiple people who owe Tony money, as well as acting as Tony's driver and bodyguard.
-Furio's first assignment is to extract payment from a tanning salon owner whose wife has convinced him to withhold payment.
+Furio's first assignment is to extract payment from a massage parlor owner whose wife has convinced him to withhold payment.
 He breaks the owner's arm with a baseball bat and shoots him in the kneecap, which makes a positive impression on Tony.
 In Season 3 in "Amour Fou", Furio is shot in the leg by Jackie Aprile Jr. while Jackie and his friends Dino Zerilli and Carlo Renzi rob Ralph Cifaretto's card game in an attempt to gain recognition amongst the crime family.

 In Season 4 in "Everybody Hurts", a sly Frenchman named Jean-Philippe talks Artie Bucco into temporarily lending him $50,000 for a business venture to distribute Armagnac in the US.
 Artie borrows the money from Tony Soprano, but when Artie goes to Jean-Philippe's apartment to collect the money, he claims he does not have it and does not know when or if he is going to get it.
 Artie and Jean-Philippe scuffle briefly, but Artie leaves bruised and bloodied.
 Furio is later tasked with reclaiming Tony's assumed debt from Jean-Philippe.